 This post is adapted from a chapter in my eGuide, Hair Loss: It’s Reversible without Drugs, Creams, Injections, and Steroids, which you can download here.

-Update: You can read testimonials from participants of my Reversing Alopecia Masterclass series (summer 2018) here.
+Update: You can read testimonials from participants of my Reversing Alopecia Masterclass series here.
 You can see my most recent personal update (with photo) here.
-The next round of my Reversing Alopecia masterclass series starts on May 1 and you can sign up for the free (and informative!)
-Preview Tutorial here (takes place on April 16).
+The next round of my Reversing Alopecia masterclass series starts in early 2020.
+Look to the left to sign up for updates.

 * * *

 I’ve had alopecia, off and on, for 35 years.
 I got my first half-dollar sized bald spot on top of my head right after I’d gotten a super short pixie haircut.
 I was in middle school.
 It was devastating.

 [This photo does NOT represent the worst of the worst of my situation.
 This was taken after I started to see some growth above the ears—it was all previously gone.
 See slideshow at the end of this post for a few more photos, which still don’t represent the entirety of my misery.]

 I was on the swim team and there’s nothing like wet hair to display bald spots in all their glory.
 (No one else was wearing a swim cap, so I wasn’t going to either.)